HiFromAjay/hifromajay.github.io/publications.md

 <b>Capture and replay technique for reproducing crash in android applications</b> [<a href="papers/iasted13.pdf" target="_blank">Paper</a>]
-<br>Ajay Kumar Jha, and Woo Jin Lee
+<br>Ajay Kumar Jha and Woo Jin Lee
 <br>In Proceedings of the 12th IASTED International Conference in Software Engineering, pp. 783-790.
 2013.